jneidel/git-intro/slideshow.md

 # GitHub Pages

 - Open your github repository
-- Click on the settins tab
+- Click on the settings tab
 - Scroll down to 'GitHub Pages'
 - In the dropdown: choose 'master branch' as source, click 'Save'
 - Scroll down again